Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Understand derivatives as the rate of change limits; and
+• Understand derivatives as the rate of change limits.

 • Gain proficiency in integration techniques and definite integrals for solving area and volume problems.